 Through most of the year, Hawaiian weather patterns are affected primarily by high-pressure zones in the north Pacific that pump cool, moist trade winds down onto the island's northeastern slopes.
 These winds are forced up-slope by the mountain heights where their moisture condenses into clouds that produce rain.
 Most of the rain falls in the mountains and valleys on the windward (northeastern) side of the islands.
 It is this weather phenomenon that creates Hawaii’s rich, green, tropical environment.

 The wettest months are from November to March, but winter rains do not generally disrupt holiday plans, since the weather is very localised.
 This means that if it is raining where you are, there is almost always a sunny spot to be found around the coast.

 Hawaii’s trade winds mean there is almost always a cooling breeze here.
-Several times during the year the trade winds will stop completely and the wind will switch around to come out of the south or west, bringing stormy or hot, humid weather.
-Islanders sometimes call this "Kona" weather, because kona means leeward or south, and this points to the direction from which these weather systems arrive.
+Several times during the year the trade winds will stop completely and the wind will switch around to come out of the south or west, bringing stormy or hot sticky weather.
+Islanders sometimes call this "Kona" weather, because kona means leeward or South, and this points to the direction from which these weather systems arrive.